-Before appointing a new supplier, Radian must take reasonable steps to ensure that they are financially and professionally sound.
+Before appointing a new supplier, or authorising most payments, Radian must take reasonable steps to ensure that they are financially and professionally sound.
 This is sometimes called “undertaking due diligence”.

 To comply with HMRC and other requirements, we will need to see evidence on letterhead of your bank account details (including payee name where a sole trader is trading under another name), company, charity or equivalent registration, VAT registration, Unique Taxpayer Reference and/or National Insurance number as applicable.

-We will also ask about recent trading history and may take up references.
+We may also ask about recent trading history and may take up references.
 Financial track record may be checked through Radian’s licensed credit reference agency.

 Declaration of a possible conflict of interest or previously-terminated contract does not in itself stop a company working for Radian.
 Each application is judged on its merits.
 However, for transparency, it is important that you declare these at the outset.
 Deliberate concealment is fraud.